sai-vamshi-b/Dictionary_Application/README.md

 # Dictionary Application using API

 ## Description :
-Create a Dictionary Application user should be able to search for words and access their meanings.
+A dictionary application created using django and API.
+User can search for words and access their meanings.
-Extra features like saving the word as users favourites is appreciated but not necessary.

 ## Requirements :
 - Python